morbrian/carnd-alf/README.md

-The purpose of the project is to dive deeper into image processing and computer vision strategies for identifying lane lines in images taken from a front facing dash mounted camera in vehicle driving down roads with painted lane lines.
+The purpose of the project is to dive deeper into image processing and computer vision strategies for identifying lane lines in images taken from a front facing dash mounted camera in vehicle driving down roads with painted lane lines.j

+Any results in the output folder may be reproduced by running each of the main methods with default values.

+        python camera_calibration.py
+        python perspective_transform.py
+        python pipeline.py

 ## Write Up